mcneel/developer.rhino3d.com/_guide_topics/cpp/creating_zoo_plugins.md

 ## Prerequisites

-Rhino C/C++ plug-ins are MFC dynamic link libraries.
+Rhino C/C++ plugins are MFC dynamic link libraries.
 Thus, to create a plugin for Rhino, you will need one of the following development tools:

 1. Microsoft Visual C++ 2005 (required for Rhino 5.0 32-bit)
 1. Microsoft Visual C++ 2010 (required for Rhino 5.0 64-bit)